darian-moore/covid19_dashboard/README.md

-# Covid19 visual dashboard with Plotly Dash
+# Covid19 Visual Dashboard with Plotly Dash

 Curious to see a timeline of Covid19 in the U.S. I decided to start on this little dashboard project.
 We'll be creating an interactive choropleth map of U.S. counties with approximate Covid19 data from *The New York Times*.
 In addition to the choropleth map we will also be creating an interactive dashboard that will allow you to select a city and then, based off the selected city, display county and state data.
 The end product will look like this:
 <img align="center" src="images/end_result.png">